Volleyball (video game): Development

-Volleyball is based on an arcade game.
-Volleyball was developed by Pax Soft Nica and Nintendo R&D1 and published by Nintendo.
-It was released in March 1987.
+Volleyball is a remake of Attack Four, a volleyball game developed and published by Pax Softnica for MSX in 1984 only in Japan.
+It was developed primarily by Hiroaki Hontani, a programmer contracted by Pax Softnica who nevertheless worked closely with the company.
+A co-worker brought the game to Nintendo's attention; Nintendo approved a proposal to remake the game to the Famicom Disk System in a rare co-development deal.
+Hontani was assigned to be director of the remake, working closely with Nintendo R&D4 and producer Shigeru Miyamoto, where development outside of programming was completed.
+Hontani was left uncredited in favor of Tomoshige Hashihita, president of Pax Softnica who was also involved in the project.
+Hontani would work on Ice Hockey as a programmer before departing Pax Softnica.

+Hashihata would later claim sole credit for the game's development as well as ownership over Attack Four after Pax Softnica's dissolution; Nintendo also retained rights to the remake, having never been notified of the original title's copyright status.
+The original game was re-released physically by Japanese distributor Habit Soft in 2024 after resolution of copyright disputes.

 Reception

 Christopher Michael Baker of AllGame rated the game two out of five and said that it showed the developer's inexperience at creating volleyball games.
 He could not figure out which character he controlled at any given point nor the ball's location as poorly anticipated by its shadow.
 He criticized the "annoying" sound effects.
 He said that Nintendo had made games for all other sports and likely was obliged to make a volleyball game.
 He ultimately recommended Kings of the Beach and Super Spike V'Ball instead.

-Lucas M. Thomas of IGN said that Volleyball could be Nintendo's worst sports game, worse than even NES Soccer.
-He said the controls were automatically frustrating.
+Lucas M. Thomas of IGN called the game Nintendo's worst sports game, worse than even NES Soccer; he harshly criticized the annoying controls.